alexandrosraikos/camel-handler/README.md

 # CAMEL Handler

 A Python module which handles CAMEL modeling configuration recommendations.
+This module concerns accessing and manipulating a .camel here in its parsed XMI format.
+Find out more information about CAMEL [here](http://camel-dsl.org).

 ### Important information